Pingul/cern/synchrotron/README.md

 - `batch_plot.py` : Same role as `plot.py` but for LXPLUS batches.
 - `phasespace.py` : Data structure for managing phase space data for all particles.
 It reads `calc/startdist.dat`, `calc/enddist.dat`, `calc/particles.dat`, `calc/lines.dat` depending on what is being studied.
 - `lossmap.py` : Data structure for keeping track of what turn a particle hits a collimator (the data structure has been renamed to `CHitMap`).
 Reads `calc/TCP_IR3.ch` and `calc/TCPc_IR7.ch`.
-    **Note: The term 'lossmap' here is a little outdated and wrongly used.
-It is the terminology I used for simulated BLM signals.**
 - `lhccomp.py` : Compares Toy model with LHC aggregate.
 Aggregate fill generated from `../lhcstat/` needs to exist to work.